u

 Aside from the aforementioned high-dollar recovery companies, plenty of other local shops exist which also can recover data—sometimes.
 The difference between me and them, however, is pretty significant.
 Beware of the usual methods.
 If your drive is failing, every attempt to access it jeopardizes its health further and reduces the chances of a successful recovery.

 Most IT shops use basic software packages to image and recover data.
 I use the state-of-the-art in recovery equipment—the same equipment as the expensive data recovery firms.
+Because of this, many local shops quietly outsource to me.

 This makes a huge difference.
 The equipment I use—starting with what's called a DeepSpar Disk Imager—is literally unparalleled in its abilities.
 It allows me to minimally interface with endangered drives before and during recovery.